blamario/rfcs/0000-exportable-named-defaults.rst

    default D (Double,String,Int,())
    (C t, D t) => t

-The solution to this depends on where the conflicting defaults come from.
+The solution to this problem depends on where the conflicting defaults come from.

 - If they are declared in the same module: just don't do that; or